KuCoin|what is the crypto exchange fee?

 Cryptocurrency has evolved from a small sector disregarded by traders and investors to a mainstream class.
 If you want to get involved in this rapidly growing industry, you’ll need to use a cryptocurrency exchange.

 Cryptocurrency trading is comparable to stock trading, except that you can only trade on cryptocurrency exchanges.
 The majority of bitcoin exchanges impose fees: a tiered-level system based on your 30-day trading volume.
 Learn more about the fees you’ll incur when trading cryptocurrencies so you can devise tactics to avoid them cutting into your profits.
 You can also view the live chart such as, BTCUSDT and ETHUSDT from KuCoin trade page.
+Find latest crypto industry news and updates from the industry’s leading crypto blog.

 Since Bitcoin’s inception in 2009, cryptocurrency trading and investing have grown in popularity.